-Just like everyone has a carbon footprint, people also have a plastic footprint – which measures how much plastic a person uses during a given time period.
+Everyone has a plastic footprint that measures how much plastic a person uses during a given time.

 - Stop using single-use plastic water bottles.
 In nearly all cases, the water out of your tap is just as safe – if not safer – than the water distributed in single-use plastic bottles.
 Instead, buy and use a reusable bottle and fill it with water.